Google vs Bing

 Google and Bing Search Features

-When comparing the interface and layout of Google vs Bing, they appear to be almost identical in how they display their results.
+When comparing the interface and layout of the two search giants, they appear to be almost identical in how they display their results.
 If you left out either of their logos it would be very hard to discern a difference.

 The main difference between Google and Bing’s search features is that Bing provides a much better video search results page.
 Bing’s video page provides a grid view of large thumbnails instead of Google’s vertical list of small thumbnails.
 Bing also provides a preview of certain videos and clicking them will not take you away from the Bing site.